Pivot Chart in Blazor Pivot Table Component

 .

-If the user prefers, the pivot chart component can also be displayed individually with pivot values and can change the report dynamically with the help of field list and grouping bar.
-Using the PivotViewDisplayOption property in SfPivotView class, user can set the visibility of grid and chart in pivot table component.
-It holds the following properties,
+Users can display the pivot chart component individually with pivot values and modify the report dynamically using the field list and grouping bar.
+The PivotViewDisplayOption property in SfPivotView class allows users to control the visibility of both the grid and chart components.
+This property includes the following options:

 The following sample displays the pivot chart component based on the pivot report bound on it.